 Shiawassee Basin Preserve

-Within Shiawassee Basin Preserve they include the Poweshiek Skipperling, a state threatened butterfly species found in less than 20 sites in Michigan; the Eastern Massasauga Rattlesnake, the state's only venomous snake; the rare Huron River Leaf Hopper, and large colonies of rare white Lady's Slipper, a native wildflower.
+Within Shiawassee Basin Preserve they include the Poweshiek Skipperling, a one-inch long butterfly that is so rare it's precariously close to extinction: Fewer than 200 are known to remain.
+The preserve is also home to the Eastern Massasauga Rattlesnake, the state's only venomous snake; the rare Huron River Leaf Hopper, and large colonies of rare white Lady's Slipper, a native wildflower.

 At the south end of Shiawassee Basin, accessed from an entrance off of Davisburg Road, there is a picnic area, soccer and baseball fields and the Springfield Township Civic Center.
 But the vast majority of the park is undeveloped.
 At the Eaton Road entrance facilities are limited to a parking area and a trail system that leads to a small lake, a fitting destination for a short hike.

 In all, the hike is less than a mile but this is a place where you want to walk slowly and observe quietly, whether you’re hoping to spot wild raspberries on a morning in August or wildlife at dusk such as nesting blue herons, deer, fox or even a pheasant scooting across the open meadow.